kubedb/docs/docs/guides/mysql/scaling/vertical-scaling/overview.md

 section_menu_id: guides
 ---

 {{< notice type="warning" message="Vertical scaling is an Enterprise feature of KubeDB.
-You must have KubeDB Enterprise operator installed to test this feature." >}}
+You must have a KubeDB Enterprise operator installed to test this feature." >}}

 # Vertical Scaling MySQL

-This guide will give you an overview on how KubeDB enterprise operator update the resources(for example Memory and RAM etc.) of the `MySQL` database server.
+This guide will give you an overview of how KubeDB enterprise operator updates the resources(for example Memory and RAM etc.) of the `MySQL` database server.

 ## Before You Begin